Mahyar426/FPGA-and-Digital-Design-in-Verilog/README.md

 ---

-## 📄 Reports

-Each module folder contains a detailed PDF covering architecture decisions, simulation waveforms, and edge case analysis.
+*Each module folder contains a detailed report covering architecture decisions, simulation waveforms, and edge-case analysis.*

----